dillonhafer/wp-backups/README.md

-WordPress Database
+WordPress Backups
 ===========
 ***

 About
 -----

-This is a simple Rakefile for automatic database backups, and an easy way to restore backups.
+This is a simple Rakefile for automatic database and file backups, and an easy way to restore backups too.

 Setup
 -----